-How to Transcript Audio into Text Automatically
+How to Convert Audio into Text Automatically

-1. Create a free VoiceBase account;
+Step 1.
+Create a free VoiceBase account;

-2. Click “Upload audio” button on the left;
+Step 2.
+Click “Upload audio” button on the left;

-3. Add an audio file of the supported format or record an audio track.
+Step 3.
+Add an audio file of the supported format or record an audio track.
 Tip: use Freemake Free Audio Converter to make an audio file of the supported format by VoiceBase.

-4. Your file will be processed and you’ll be notified by email when it’s ready.
+Step 4.
+Your file will be processed and you’ll be notified by email when it’s ready.
 For example, I’ve added a 10 minute audio interview in M4A format and it took about 15 minutes to convert it into a text file.

-5. When the text file is done, go to “My uploads” tab in VoiceBase account;
+Step 5.
+When the text file is done, go to “My uploads” tab in VoiceBase account;

-6. Click on the name of your file;
+Step 6.
+Click on the name of your file;

-7. Check the box “Show Raw Machine Transcript” on the right of your audio file.
+Step 7.
+Check the box “Show Raw Machine Transcript” on the right of your audio file.

-8. Copy the transcript and save it as text document.
+Step 8.
+Copy the transcript and save it as text document.